vega/altair/doc/user_guide/transform/impute.rst

 Impute via Encodings
 ^^^^^^^^^^^^^^^^^^^^
-To address this, you can use an impute argument to the encoding channel.
+To address this, you can use the impute method of the encoding channel.
 For example, we can impute using a constant value (we'll show the raw chart lightly in the background for reference):